Maya Borooah

 ASSOCIATE

 Prior to attending law school, Maya worked as a criminal law and victim services Policy Analyst at the Ontario Ministry of the Attorney General.
-She has a Bachelor of Arts and Science (Honours) from McMaster University, and Master of Arts in Political Science from York University.
+She received a Bachelor of Arts and Science (Honours) from McMaster University, and Master of Arts in Political Science from York University.
+Maya grew up in Toronto, Ontario.

-Maya grew up in Toronto, and is currently a member of Criminal Lawyers’ Association and The Advocates’ Society.
-She has also volunteered as a Regional Advocate for the Canadian Association of Elizabeth Fry Societies.
+Maya is currently a member of the Criminal Lawyers’ Association Women’s Committee.
+She has previously volunteered as a Regional Advocate for the Canadian Association of Elizabeth Fry Societies.

 Called to the Ontario bar in 2016 (eligible in 2015)